Capital punishment in Papua New Guinea: History

 In 2010, Manfred Nowak undertook a comprehensive review of PNG's use of "torture and other cruel, inhuman or degrading treatment or punishment" and subsequently recommended that PNG took immediate steps to abolish the death penalty.
 Following this, Nowak also suggested that PNG become party to the International Covenant on Civil and Political Rights (the ICCPR) and ratify the second optional protocol, aimed at abolishing the death penalty worldwide.

 However, in May 2013 PNG took further steps to revive the use of capital punishment, simultaneously amending legislation to reflect harsher punishments for a variety of criminal offences.
 Due to the failed deterrence of criminal offences following the 1991 Criminal Code amendment, the government subsequently passed another amendment to the Criminal Code.
 Under earlier versions of the PNG Criminal Code, offences of treason, piracy and attempted piracy were also punishable by death.
 In addition, the 2013 amendment allowed that aggravated rape and robbery, alongside wilful murder would be punishable by death.
 Concurrently, the Government repealed the Sorcery Act 1971 therefore making sorcery-related murder also punishable by death.
-The Prime Minister (past and present) Peter O'Neill stated "the proposed laws are tough, but they are necessary.
+The Prime Minister (former) Peter O'Neill stated "the proposed laws are tough, but they are necessary.
 We have to address a situation which is destroying our country."
 The amendments came into force on 18 September 2013.